EA FC 25 vs eFootball By Konami | Which Is Better?

 eFootball

 The main offering is Dream Team, its version of squad‑building with events and coaching.
 There’s no classic Career Mode (sorry, PES fans), and game modes are limited compared to FC 25.
-It’s free‑to‑play, so lower barrier to entry, but overall mode depth is lacking.
+It’s free‑to‑play, so there's a lower barrier to entry, but overall mode depth is lacking.

 5- Price & Monetisation Comparison